ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 [OPEN ISSUE: Decide whether to expand the width of the id, or support multiple cipher suites (a la OHTTP/ECH).]

-The client aborts if any of the following happen for any `key_config` request:
+The client MUST abort if any of the following happen for any `key_config`
+request:

 * the client and aggregator failed to establish a secure, aggregator-authenticated channel;